lruepke/HTF_lecture/Summer2022/source/lectures/L03/Exercise.rst

 Changes to the geometry
 ------------------------------------
-Check how the solution changes if you distort the mesh.
+Check if/how the solution changes if you distort the mesh.
 For example, squeeze it a bit in the vertical direction by modifying the :code:`transformPoints -scale "(1e-6 1e-6 1e-6)"` statement.
 Also check if the absolute dimensions matter!